CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Unlike in the cross-linking dependencies scenario, in this case, the abstraction was defined on the core level already.
 Thereafter, there is no way of passing it in the code from the top down.
 In this case, the new layer needs to be created, let us say shared or common.
 The supporting layer will contain mostly some shared functionality for the Core layer as well as some protocols that would allow passing references from the top down.

-Another solution would be to separate the core public protocols and models of the framework so that it (TOD: what is the it?) can be exposed and linked towards more frameworks on the same layer.
+Another solution would be to separate the core public protocols and models of the framework such that the framework can be exposed and linked towards more frameworks on the same layer.
 On the higher level, the instantiation would take place and the instances would be passed to the implementations on the lower layer as they both linked towards the newly created core framework of that module.
 This, however, has the downside of having an extra framework that needs to be linked and maintained.
 However, with this approach, the so-called `Clean Architecture` would be followed.
 More about that later.

 Needless to say, any higher-level layer framework can link any framework from any lower layer.
 So for example, the Cosmonaut app can link anything from the Core or the newly defined Shared layer.